 The Canopic Jars were then buried with the mummy in a sarcophagus.
 Later on better embalming techniques allowed the viscera to remain in the mummy.
 But the symbolic nature of the jars persisted and they remained a part of the burial.

-Lucy describes the cans as “metaphorical fizzy drinks for parched pharoahs in the afterlife.”
+Lucy describes the cans as “metaphorical fizzy drinks for parched pharaohs in the afterlife.”
 Each can includes a cartoon anatomical illustration of the represented organ.
-And of course, each can is “served stone cold.”
+And, of course, each can is “served stone cold.”